gadenbuie/garrickadenbuie-com/content/blog/2022/saving-daylight-time/index.markdown

     hjust = -0.25,
     vjust = c(2, -1)
   ) +
+  # If the timezone changes, it'll be due to daylight saving time
+  # so we'll add a little text to highlight that change
   geom_text(
+    # This combines my favorite magrittr pipe trick:
+    #   `. %>%` creates a function with a single argument
+    # with my favorite ggplot2 geom trik:
+    #   `data` takes a function with a single argument that
+    #   can be used to filter the global dataset to a smaller subset
+    # The net result here is that we take the global data
+    # and filter down to the two places where the timezone changes
     data = . %>%
       filter(tz != coalesce(lag(tz), first(tz))) %>%
       slice_head(n = 1),